grange85/ahfow-www/_posts/2006/2006-06-18-video-damon-naomi-cover-a-song-for-you.markdown

 - damon & naomi
 tags: []
 ---
 <p>I found a bunch of Real video files that I grabbed from the Internet a while back - the quality is not too bad.
-Damon &amp; Naomi performing a cover of Gram Parsons' A Song For You - for Spin.com</p>
+Damon & Naomi performing a cover of Gram Parsons' A Song For You - for Spin.com</p>
 <p>      <!-- begin embedded RealMedia file... --><br />
 <table border='0' cellpadding='0' align="center">        <!-- begin video window... --><br />
 <tr>